-3. Head deep underground at the Grotte di Castellana
+1. Head underground at Grotte di Castellana

 Proving that age is nothing but a number, the spectacular caves of Grotte di Castellana date back some 90 million years – and are looking pretty good for it.
 One of Puglia’s best-known natural wonders, the cave network descends 60 metres underground into a world of spiky stalactites and stalagmites, ancient fossils and deep canyons.
 Take a tour and guides will walk you along a winding three-kilometre stretch of the caves, where you can see up-close the incredible, colourful formations that have been naturally carved out of the earth over millions of years.

 5. Become a marine explorer with Jonian Dolphin Conservation

-Why go: Dolphin watching is a special day out for the whole family, and there’s no more exciting way to do it than with a crew of scientific researchers.
 Jonian Dolphin Conservation is an award-winning marine research team that power up their catamaran and take to the waters around Puglia to observe and protect the mammals that call the Ionian Sea home.
 Become a marine researcher for the day as you jump aboard the 12-metre-long Lady-Hawke and get to grips with its hi-tech monitoring gear, including probes, HD video equipment and hydrophones.
 You’ll help the crew identify different dolphins by photographing their fins, register their distinctive whistles and clicking noises, and gather environmental data from the ocean itself.

 7. Picnic at the unspoiled beauty spot of Torre Guaceto